 The study found that smaller particles of medicine could reach a larger area of patients’ lungs when inhaled, and were more evenly dispersed throughout their lungs than coarse, larger particles.
 This was the first time that research has showed that the lungs of patients with COPD are less able to receive larger particles of drugs than healthy lungs.

-Lead researcher Dr Omar Usmani, consultant physician and reader in respiratory medicine, previously carried out a study which found that larger drug particles were more effective for patients with asthma, which suggests that there are key differences between the lungs of patients with the two respiratory conditions.
+Lead researcher Dr Omar Usmani, a consultant physician at the Trust and reader in respiratory medicine at Imperial College London, previously carried out a study which found that larger drug particles were more effective for patients with asthma, which suggests that there are key differences between the lungs of patients with the two respiratory conditions.

 The new findings, presented at the European Respiratory Society congress in London, were based on a clinical trial which involved 18 patients with COPD and 18 healthy controls.
 Dr Usmani received a career development fellowship to undertake the research that was funded by the National Institute for Health Research (NIHR) and sponsored by Imperial College London.